 - Local BEST configuration management allowed – a flag to indicate that the software connected to the UE is allowed to manage the BEST service.

-- New Session Required – 1 bit that indicates if a new session is required.
-If this bit is set to 0 then the details agreed for the last session can be used and a new session is not required to be setup.

-- EAS UP keys – If set to 0 it indicates that the UE should not derive the UE-to-EAS keys.
+- Use EAS UP keys – If set to 0 it indicates that the UE should not derive the UE-to-EAS keys.
 If set to 1 it means that the UE shall derive UE-to-EAS keys to be used in a UE-to-EAS BEST secure session.

 - EMSDP MAC length – 2 bits that indicates how many octets in the EMSDP data packet the integrity checksum (MAC) will be on, as follows: "00"=4 octets, "01"=8 octets, "10"=12 octets and "11"= 16 octets.
 This value shall not be set to a size that is greater than MAC size produced by the chosen algorithm.